ScottWhittaker/scottwhittaker.net/posts/git-reset.md

 ## Reset branch from origin

 This one always catches me out for some reason.
 When someone elses PR you already have checked out has changed, if you pull that branch you may get conflicts.
-I do not want to have mess with conflicts here as it is none of my business so fetch everything then do a hard rest on the origin branch to get the up to date branch.
+I do not want to have mess with conflicts here as it is none of my business, fetch everything then do a hard reset on the origin branch to get the latest changes.

 ```shell
 git fetch --all